0xPolygonID/docs/docs/issuer/setup-issuer-core.md

 :::note

 Make sure the wallet that is provided has Testnet Matic to be able to send transactions and that you are providing the Private Key.
-Here's how you can [extract the private key from MetaMask](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key#:~:text=On%20the%20account%20page%2C%20click,click%20%E2%80%9CConfirm%E2%80%9D%20to%20proceed.), for instance.
+Here's how you can [<ins>extract the private key from MetaMask</ins>](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key#:~:text=On%20the%20account%20page%2C%20click,click%20%E2%80%9CConfirm%E2%80%9D%20to%20proceed.), for instance.

 :::